Intuitive Photo Sequencing with Clay Mills

 Photographers who have a body of work but are less familiar with how to assemble it into a cohesive sequence.

-Artists interested in putting together a portfolio, book, or other sequenced project.
+Creatives interested in putting together a portfolio, book, or other sequenced project.

-Creatives with a work in progress who would like more pairs of eyes to get a better sense of its shape.
+Artists with a work in progress who would like more pairs of eyes to get a better sense of its shape.

 The class size is limited to 6 participants to ensure a hands-on, supportive, and engaging environment.